khushi06/mudita/REST.md

     $ curl http://localhost:8080/simianarmy/api/v1/janitor -d '{"eventType":"OPTOUT","resourceId":"foo"}'

-To opt in the resource so it can be managed by Janitor Mokey again.
+To opt in the resource so it can be managed by Janitor Monkey again.

     $ curl http://localhost:8080/simianarmy/api/v1/janitor -d '{"eventType":"OPTIN","resourceId":"foo"}'